Gund4422/TinyBoxX/README.md

 Because it’s a tiny OS running in my emulator!
 It has fully lost its original motto from running in Bochs, but hey — it’s still tiny, still fun. 😎

-What Does It Use?
+# What Does It Use?

 93% C → Kernel, shell, task scheduler, VGA driver, timer, syscalls

 6% Assembly → Bootloader, kernel stub, low-level setup

-The kernel itself is ~450 LOC after optimization, with all TinyBoxX features intact.
+The kernel itself is ~150 or less LOC after optimization, with all TinyBoxX features intact.

-Features
+# Features

 VGA Terminal: Colors, scrolling, and character output